Academic Challenges and Health Impairments: AIMS/RD-ISP Modifications Plan or 504 Accommodations Plan (Grades 3–12)

 Documented Academic Challenges or Health Impairments Price Chart

-Discounts do not apply to ISPs, AIMS or 504 Plans.
+Discounts do not apply to RD-ISPs, AIMS or 504 Plans.

 Additional payment (if applicable) is due within 30 days upon parent signature on the Informed Consent Document.
 The Accounting Department will reach out via email to arrange a payment.